☰ Menu

 Three strong candidates for the tune emerge, each of which was published in London more than once somewhere around 1812 or 1813.

 Figure 8.
-One of our candidate The Prince Regent tunes by John Parry, from the c.1813 Goulding & Co's Collection of New & Favorite Country Dances, Reels & Waltzes.
+One of our candidate The Prince Regent tunes by John Parry, from the 1812 Goulding & Co's Collection of New & Favorite Country Dances, Reels & Waltzes.
 Image © THE BRITISH LIBRARY BOARD, b.55.a.(6.)
 ALL RIGHTS RESERVED

 • The first of the tunes to consider was composed by John Parry and was available from the Goulding and Davie stores (and perhaps elsewhere) from perhaps 1812.
 Parry was a successful composer of Country Dancing tunes, he composed several of the hit tunes of 1809 and 1810, we've discussed his The Persian Dance in a previous paper.
 It's entirely plausible that his tune would have been introduced to a Royal audience, and would go on to be danced socially before being widely published.
-We've animated an arrangement of the version that Parry printed through Goulding & Co c.1813 (see Figure 8).
+We've animated an arrangement of the version that Parry printed through Goulding & Co in 1812 (see Figure 8).

 • A second tune was issued by both Skillern & Challoner and Button & Whitaker (and probably others) around 1812.
 Both publishers had a reputation for high quality publications, ordinarily I'd have expected them to issue the most correct version of a tune.
 We've animated an arrangement of the Skillern & Challoner version from their c.1812 17th Number.